DMBuce/sempl/README.md

 ## Frontmatter: #!sempl

-Similar to other templating systems, sempl templates can include a front matter at the beginning.
+Similar to some other templating systems, sempl templates can include a front matter at the beginning.
 The front matter's first and last lines must start with `#!` and contain `sempl`.
 Every other line between them either defines an environment variable,